Zeff Company Prepared The Following Reconciliation

 Despite its thoroughness, Zeff

 Despite its thoroughness, Zeff Company’s reconciliation process encounters several recurring challenges.
-On top of that, one common issue is the volume of manual data entry required to match transactions, which increases the risk of human error and consumes significant staff time.
+Because of that, one common issue is the volume of manual data entry required to match transactions, which increases the risk of human error and consumes significant staff time.
 To address this, the company has implemented automated reconciliation software that imports bank feeds directly and uses algorithms to match transactions based on amount, date, and description, drastically reducing manual effort and improving accuracy.

 Another persistent challenge is managing complex timing differences, such as international wire transfers or automated clearing house (ACH) transactions that may take several days to process.
 Zeff Company tackles this by maintaining a detailed schedule of expected future-dated items and setting up system alerts for transactions that remain unmatched beyond a standard clearing window, allowing for proactive follow-up.